babelsociety/website/content/manifest/index.md

 No matter how many good intentions and qualities we arm ourselves with, perfection is not of this world.
 Mistakes are always on the agenda, which is why it is very important to know how to manage them.

-# Technology

-At the heart of Babel Society is a technological revolution that aims to give as much visibility and power as possible to every member of society.

-Each technological component will be created following the philosophy of [Free Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), which is one of the most successful forms of collaboration.
-This means that:

-- Every detail of the system can be scrutinized by anyone
-- Every part will be usable and modifiable by anyone
-- Everyone can contribute to the improvement of it

-Over the years it has been shown that the technologies thus developed tend to be among the safest and most reliable as they are for all to see, and it is therefore more likely that flaws or incorrect behaviors will be identified and corrected.

-Technology advancement becomes an ally that can improve our lives rather than making them worse.

-All technologies as well as being free will have to be as decentralized as possible.
-We aim for a distributed infrastructure in which every member holds a piece of the puzzle.
-This characteristic will make the system highly resilient to external attacks and is in line with the underlying philosophy of the Internet and Babel Society itself.

-## App

-The App is a smartphone application that will also provide a two-factor authentication, verify the person identity and provide access to all other technological tools available.

-## Wallet

-It's an application used to manage your personal resources and for buying products, well integrated in the App and with the E-commerce.
-Please have a look at [Consumption](#consumption) for more detailed information.

-## E-commerce

-Central place where all products available in the society will be stored.
-Each product will have detailed information in its production, if it is produced by the society itself, if we can buy it in the area nearby us and many more.
-We expect that most products will be available for delivery.

-It will be seamlessly integrated with Wallet.

-## Virtual Forum

-The Virtual Forum is an online place where people can gather and discuss, share their interests and concerns, but more importantly apply changes to society itself through [projects](#projects).
-The identity of each person will be clearly displayed to ensure accountability.

 # Society